My Name is Jayne Milner, BSY (A.HERB), BSc Herbal Medicine (HONS). I am a Qualified Medical Herbalist,

 we can actually verify what these plants do and have a clearer understanding of how the chemicals in them work and what they

 are good for!

 I love nature - thousands of years in the making - amazing!!!

 of natures little miracle medicines and, like us - ever changing to keep us healthy........

 So if you are interested

 to know more, then get in touch to find out costs and book a consultation today!

 areas of expertise:

-I also lecture on the History of Medicine to the general public and have been involved
+I also lecture on the History of Medicine to the general public and

 Aspects of Witch Craft and the corruption of the term